Androlis Chicken Mite Predators

 Androlis predators will not be active under 12, and activity will decrease with falling temperatures.
 Treatment outside of spring and summer is advised for customers with heated aviaries only.

 Our Mite Booster Dispenser Tubes are another useful tool for applying predatory mites to areas that can be difficult to reach with sprinkler bottles, or tubs, of our predators.
-The Mite Booster Dispenser Tubes can be used in the application of Taurrus predatory mites for Snake Mite control, as well as Androlis predatory mites for Red Mite control
+The Mite Booster Dispenser Tubes can be used in the application of Taurrus predatory mites for Snake Mite control, as well as Androlis predatory mites for Red Mite control.

 Allergy Information